allanrehhoff/framework/docs/manual/Logging_timing_and_debug.md

 The `$name` argument is optional; if present, it will be prepended to the message: "$name => $message".

+> [!WARNING]
+> The class uses static methods and internal flags (e.g. `$loggerReady`) to keep its state.
+> This is done to make the class work straight away, without any previous configuration or the need to instantiate it.
+> But can potentially create race conditions if you are running processes in parallel.

 # Examples

 The following code: